GayatriChandran/art-in-science/_posts/2020-11-01-annotating-coordinates.md

 layout: post
 title: Simple 'bounding boxes'
 # excerpt_separator: <!--more-->
-meta-description: This post describes a simple python code to mark and annotate similar objects in an image, given their coordinates (in pixels).
+meta-description: This post describes a simple python code to mark and annotate objects in an image, given their coordinates (in pixels).
 ---

 A lot of my work involves analyzing microscopy images that contain tiny biological structures, seen as diffraction-limited spots.
 Sometimes, it's useful to label these structures as '1', '2', '3', ... etc (or add descriptors like 'in-focus' / 'out-of-focus') to tell them apart post-analysis.